greenplum-db/gpdb/gpAux/extensions/pxf/README.md

 # The PXF extension client for GPDB

-PXF is an extensible framework that allows GPDB or any other parallel database to query external datasets.
-The framework is built in Java and provides built-in connectors for accessing data of various formats(text,sequence files, orc,etc) that exists inside HDFS files, Hive tables, HBase tables and many more stores.
+PXF is an extension framework that allows GPDB or any other database to query external distributed datasets.
+The framework is built in Java and provides built-in connectors for accessing data of various formats(text,sequence files, avro, orc,etc) that may exist inside HDFS files, Hive tables, HBase tables and many more stores.
 This module includes the PXF C client and using the 'pxf' protocol with external table, GPDB can query external datasets via PXF service that runs alongside GPDB segments.

 ## Table of Contents